-C. IRB Responsibility
+H. IRB Responsibilities

-- 1. Review consent form document - a) Ensure all required elements are addressed as applicable to the research. - b) Ensure consistency with all other submitted forms such as protocol, advertisement, or investigator's brochure. - 2.
-Review consent process - a) Ensure process allows sufficient opportunity to consider participation and the possibility of coercion or undue influence is minimized. - b) Ensure process includes all elements necessary to protect the safety and welfare of the subjects participating in the study. - 3.
+- 1. Review consent form document - a.
+Confirm all required elements are addressed as applicable to the research. - Confirm consistency with all other submitted forms such as protocol, advertisement, or investigator's brochure. - 2.
+Review consent process

+Confirm process allows sufficient opportunity to consider participation and the possibility of coercion or undue influence is minimized.

+- a.
+Confirm process includes all elements necessary to protect the safety and welfare of the subjects participating in the study. - 3.
 Request revisions as necessary to ensure that proposed activities are clear and the intended subjects can make a fully informed decision.

-D. Posting of Clinical Trial Consent forms
+I. Posting of Clinical Trial Consent forms for clinical trials conducted or supported by a federal agency